 - Acupuncture induction for ‘overdue’ babies

-Pre-birth treatments – from about week 37 of the pregnancy, acupuncture treatments carried out on a weekly basis can help prepare a woman’s body for labour.
+Pre-birth treatments – from about week 37 of the pregnancy, my pre-birth acupuncture in Brighton & Hove treatments carry out on a weekly basis can help prepare a woman’s body for labour.
 Treatments are focused on helping the baby to descend into the pelvis, to soften and ripen the cervix and to address any medical conditions such as pregnancy-induced hypertension.
-Treatments also help the woman to feel calm and more relaxed as she prepares for childbirth.
+My Brighton & Hove pre-birth acupuncture treatments also help the woman to feel calm and more relaxed as she prepares for childbirth.

 A German study demonstrated that the mean duration of labour in a group of women giving birth for the first time was reduced from 8 hours 2 minutes in the control group (70 women) to 6 hours 36 minutes in the group of 70 women who had received pre-birth acupuncture.